Syntax-P/Terminal-PopClip-extension/README.md

 PopClip sets the POPCLIP_TEXT environment variable to whatever text you have selected. run.sh reads that and uses AppleScript to tell Terminal to open a new window and execute the command.

-Terminal's do script command always opens a new window and runs the command immediately.
-The script checks if Terminal has any open windows first — if not, it activates the app and waits 0.5s before sending the command.
+Terminal's `do script` always opens a new window and runs the command immediately.
+The script checks whether Terminal has any open windows first.
+If there are none, it activates the app, waits 0.5s, then sends the command.

 ## Also see

-- [iTerm-PopClip-extension](https://github.com/Syntax-P/iTerm-PopClip-extension) — same extension for iTerm2
+- [iTerm-PopClip-extension](https://github.com/Syntax-P/iTerm-PopClip-extension) - same extension for iTerm2

 ## License